Hello You Beautiful Grateful Human Being,

 Writing a memoir forces you to journey back to a period long ago.
 A vivid memory of learning my spelling words came to mind.
 My mother had a mantra: Say it – Spell it – Say it again.
 So I would write the word, say it aloud and spell it and then say the word again.
 This evening, while out taking my evening walk, I thought about Forgiveness and a mantra I could devise for my readers and forgiveness advocates like me and I came up with this: Forgive – Learn – Move On.
 Continue reading “FORGIVE: Learn & Move On”

 Welcome to Saturday, the Sabbath day, a day of rest, relaxation and rejuvenation – at least sometimes and supposedly.
 Saturday is also a day for family & friend activity and remember running those multitude of errands.
 Often times a family with a special needs child has limited opportunities to relax and rejuvenate.
-Check out this encouraging piece on a weekend respite program was created.
+Check out this weekend respite program I recently found out about.
 I thought it was nice as it is our goal at Erick’s Place to build a similar environment.
 Just a little something to ponder this weekend as you’re out and about chillaxing!

 This Labor Day Weekend was gratifying.
 I had the BLESSED opportunity to RELAX, sit back and take stock of my actions over the past 8 months.
 A perfect way to end the Summer of 2013.
 The glorious three day weekend ended with my awesome husband, Rosy and I watching the movie “Unconditional“.
 I will not spoil your viewing the movie for yourself, as it is a must see.
 But I will say this: You are being USED.
 Yes, you are, I am, your neighbor is too — we are all being USED.